Measure AC & DC Currents with Arduino and ACS758 Sensor

 However, when AC+DC type is selected, the Arduino calculates TRMS value of the current that passes through the ACS758 sensor where the DC component is included in calculations.

-Measure AC & DC currents with Arduino and ACS758 sensor code:
+Measure AC & DC Current with Arduino and ACS758 Sensor Code:

 Project code is the one below, it was tested with Arduino UNO board.